 » Administration: Managing Accounts and Resources

 Site administrators have access to all organizations, users, runs, and workspaces.
 This visibility is intended to provide access to management actions such as adding administrators, updating Terraform versions or adding custom Terraform bundles, suspending or deleting users, and creating or deleting organizations.
-It also allows for "impersonation" to aid in assisting regular users with issues in Terraform Enterprise.
+It also allows for "impersonation" to aid in assisting regular users with issues in the Terraform Cloud application.

 » Viewing, Searching, and Filtering Lists

 Each type of account or resource is initially presented as a searchable list, accessed by clicking the name of the resource on the left.
 In addition to searching or filtering (typically by email, name, or other relevant attribute), there are pre-existing filters to show useful sets, such as site administrators (users) or "Needs Attention" (workspaces, runs).

 To access the list of all users in the Terraform Enterprise instance, click Users in the left menu.